morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 No...Not this one...

 <h1>Just few words about Einstein</h1>
-Einstein is our language which allows to manipulate Geo Time Series and make statistical computations.
+Einstein is our home-maid language which allows to manipulate Geo Time Series and make statistical computations.
 It is composed of several frameworks and several thousand functions.

 <h3>Bucketize framework</h3>